-About the church, history, our plans
+About the church, history, the central communion table

 From 1840 to 1987: History of the church (pdf)